NotCleo/GDS-to-RTL/README.md

 The "ASIC Reverse-engineering" involves recovering a circuit from a layout file, working out what the circuit perorms, and then solving it.

-Grateful to authors of [ReGDS: A Reverse Engineering Framework from GDSII to Gate-level Netlist](https://ieeexplore.ieee.org/document/9300272/) for being a good starting point in this puzzle.
+Check out [ReGDS: A Reverse Engineering Framework from GDSII to Gate-level Netlist](https://ieeexplore.ieee.org/document/9300272/), was a good starting point to get a glimpse of the netlist recovery procedure.

 ----